MaxWasUnavailable/Nuclei/README.md

 ## Features

-- Native support for chat commands with permission levels, with a number of default commands such as `kick`, `say`, `stop`, `newmission`, and `setpermissionlevel`.
+- Native support for chat commands with permission levels, with a number of default commands such as `ban`, `kick`, `say`, `stop`, `newmission`, and `setpermissionlevel`.
 Modders can easily add their own commands, and server owners can configure which roles can access what commands, and assign moderator and admin roles to specific users.
 - Extensive configurability
     - Message of the day
     - Welcome message